hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/subscriptions/3-create-subscription.md

 ---
 title: "Create Subscription and Render Result"
-metaTitle: "Apollo Subscription Component | GraphQL React Native Apollo Tutorial"
+metaTitle: "Flutter Subscription widget | GraphQL Flutter Tutorial"
-metaDescription: "Integrate React Apollo Subscription Component to watch for changes in realtime data.
-We use GraphQL subscriptions as an example to get live data in the React Native app"
+metaDescription: "Integrate Subscription widget to watch for changes in realtime data.
+We use GraphQL subscriptions as an example to get live data in the Flutter app"
 ---

 Open `src/data/online_fetch.dart` and add the following code.